 3. Review your financial aid information.
 Be sure to complete the IRS verification step when available.
 For more information on this, click here.

 - View your financial aid to-do list through your ULink account.

 - Complete the IRS verification step when available: louisville.edu/financialaid/verification.

 - Students and families can review the most up-to-date costs available to attend the University of Louisville by incorporating individual information into the Net Price Calculator.

 4. Complete your testing and/or placement requirements.
 View requirements here.

 - Students with an ACT math sub score of LESS THAN 19 or a SAT math sub score of less than 460 are required to complete testing and/or placement requirements.
+If you have completed Compass tests, this requirement has been met.
 View requirements here.

 - Foreign Language testing MUST be completed at least one week prior to orientation if you wish to enroll in a foreign language course your first semester.
 You can find more information here.